Pile Capacity Solution

 What is Pile Capacity?

-The Pile Capacity is defined as the sum of shaft resistance and the toe resistance.
+The Pile Capacity formula is defined as the sum of shaft resistance and the toe resistance.
 Pile Capacity is the maximum load which a pile can carry without failure and is represented as Q u = Q su+Q bu or Pile Capacity = Shaft Resistance+Toe Resistance.
-Shaft Resistance is the load resisted by a pile's shaft & Toe Resistance is the load resisted by the toe of a pile.
+Shaft Resistance is the load-bearing capacity of deep foundations such as piles or drilled shafts, derived from the frictional resistance along the sides of the shaft & Toe Resistance is the capacity of the soil at the base or toe of a structure (such as a retaining wall, foundation, or slope) to resist sliding or overturning.

 How to calculate Pile Capacity?